 If You're Not Employed

-- *If you are not working for a 40-hour/ week paycheck, list how you've earned money in the past.
+*If you are not working for a 40-hour/ week paycheck, list how you've earned money in the past.
 (We recommend creating a vision board using a tool like Canva).
 Then, for each method, identify who could potentially hire you now and text or email them to let them know you're available to do this work.
 If you've previously done freelance jobs or paid project work, reach out to this network to ask if they are hiring or can introduce you to those who are hiring.

-- *Consider new gig work or work in areas experiencing high-volume now - like grocery or restaurant delivery.
+*Consider new gig work or work in areas experiencing high volume now - like grocery or restaurant delivery.

-- *Focus on generating cash rather than volunteering until you have your income stabilized enough to pay your monthly bills.
-Earning cash relieves pressure, gives your days structure, and extends your time to find the right full-time job.
+*Focus on generating cash rather than volunteering until you have your income stabilized enough to pay your monthly bills.
+Earning cash relieves pressure, gives your days structure and extends your time to find the right full-time job.

-- *Do not avoid any legal paying work.
+*Do not avoid any legal paying work.

-- *Evaluate your health insurance.
-If you're uninsured now, or will be soon, check with your local state web site or healthcare.gov to initiate coverage.
+*Evaluate your health insurance.
+If you're uninsured now or will be soon, check with your local state website or healthcare.gov to initiate coverage.
 An uninsured medical emergency or inadequate healthcare can derail your finances for years.

 If You Are Employed

-- *Evaluate how you can personally create or add value for your team/department, company, and clients.
+*Evaluate how you can personally create or add value for your team/department, company, and clients.

-- *Lead where you can and support leaders who are adding value.
+*Lead where you can and support leaders who are adding value.
 Volunteer for stretch assignments you may not have previously considered.

-- *We are all leaders.
+*We are all leaders.
 Share your empathy everywhere possible; there is no substitute for kindness.

-- *Vocally back-up important work and cross train; no one on your team should be a single point of failure when their health or family needs take priority.
+*Vocally back-up important work and cross-train; no one on your team should be a single point of failure when their health or family needs take priority.

-- *Use your network to consider hiring a new intern or temporary worker.
+*Use your network to consider hiring a new intern or temporary worker.
 Now is a wonderful time to recruit people with applicable skills who are motivated to do great work on a good team.

 Write Your Story

 Graduating from college or graduate school is a rite of passage, yet it can be surprisingly lonely.
 COVID-19 has made that even more a truism.
-When you graduate and leave behind the life you had in school, you leave the tightest, largest concentration of people who are in your life stage and age All of sudden, your close-knit community covers the map from corner to corner and meeting up for beverages is a truly virtual event when you can all make a meeting work across times zones.
+When you graduate and leave behind the life you had in school, you leave the tightest, largest concentration of people who are in your life stage and age All of sudden, your close-knit community covers the map from corner to corner, and meeting up for beverages is a truly virtual event when you can all make a meeting work across times zones.

 Taking action now to plan for a future of fulfilling work, pay your bills, support the people around you, intentionally fill your days and stay connected to classmates will keep you on a positive path of success.
-Graduating is a beginning - opening possibilities and creating opportunity - even in 2020.
+Graduating is a beginning - opening possibilities and creating opportunities - even in 2020.

-Published on 5/7/2020
+Published on 5/14/2021